SAIDOU11/BlogSpace/Aside quiz/Nested.md

 - Variable inside the URL that acts as a placeholder for the real value (Oftentimes they replace the ID of the resource)

+3. What URL might you use to GET the review with an ID of 5 on the bike with the ID of 123?

+- /bikes/123/reviews/5